rwijtvliet/portfolyo/docs/core/interoperability.rst

 .. note:: This section assumes you are familiar with :doc:`../specialized_topics/dimensions`

-For our purposes, the most common data container is the timeseries, though on some occasions we are dealing with single values (e.g. a single, time-indepstopent, price of 45 Eur/MWh).
+For our purposes, the most common data container is the timeseries, though on some occasions we are dealing with single values (e.g. a single, time-independent, price of 45 Eur/MWh).
 There are several ways for the user to provide this information.

 In the code examples below, the following imports are assumed and variables are assumed: